 namely, health, human values, education and self development.

 Below are just some of what we have on offer.
 Check this out this video!

-A service club for young people aged 18 to 30.
-Rotaract Clubs are either community of university based and sponsored by a local Rotary Club.
+A service club for people aged 18 to 30.
+Rotaract Clubs are either community or university based and are sponsored by a local Rotary Club.
 Rotaract meets fortnightly.

 A service club which enables young people aged 14 to 18 to work together in a world fellowship, dedicated to service and international understanding.
 Interact Clubs are sponsored by individual Rotary Clubs from the student body of single or several school.
 Interact meets fortnightly.